ammarhakim/gkyl/README.md

 ~~~~~~~

 The builds are created in a 'build' directory.
 The executable is
 build/gkyl.
-It takes a single parameter, the name of the LuaJIT script
-to run.
 The executable should be run from the install directory.

 If you need to clean up a build do: